Dog eating poop

 Never Punish Your Dog

-Add Supplements in your Dog’s Diet
+Add Supplements to Your Dog’s Diet

 Wrapping it up: